evgenyneu/evgenii.com/app/blog/_posts/2014-03-18-semantic-search-and-the-future-of-seo.md

 ## Google Plus is a shortcut

 G+ is nothing like Facebook.
-Its purpose is to create digital identity service for semantic search.
+The purpose of G+ is to create digital identity service for semantic search.

 Your G+ activity and connections are used to assess the importance of what you do.
 For example, if you have a lot of connections with people who like cycling your content about it will be more trusted by Google.
 But not the content about ballet.